imkailey/JRNL/live.md

 ## LA Times 1
 - same thing as last one
-- abc bought rights to show live aid for at least $500,000 and didn’t anticipate making a profit
+- abc bought rights to show Live Aid for at least $500,000 and didn’t anticipate making a profit
 - Had a verbal agreement that they would get backstage passes but was taken back

 https://www.latimes.com/archives/la-xpm-1985-07-09-ca-8308-story.html